For more photographs of sporting activities, have a look in the individual class folders in the PE section.

 Primary PE and Sport Premium

-At Boyne Hill, we believe our children should be aware of what is needed to keep them fit and healthy.
+At Boyne Hill, we believe in promoting a healthy lifestyle and recognise the benefits of developing our pupils' awareness and understanding of what is needed to keep them fit and healthy from a young age.
 We have worked with the local School Sports Partnership for many years and have made PE an integral part of our school curriculum.
-At Boyne Hill we have made important decisions on how best to spend this money to further enhance our children’s experiences and opportunities including learning about the importance of staying healthy and the social skills learnt by taking part in sport.
+We have made important decisions about how best to spend this money to further enhance our pupils' experiences and opportunities, including learning about endurance and resilience and the beneficial impacts to social skill development and emotional health and wellbeing by taking part in sporting activities.